 ELLIE GOULDING & FRIENDS IN AID OF STREETS OF LONDON, ROYAL ALBERT HALL, 11TH DEC 2017

-Joining Ellie in support of Streets of London will be an incredible line-up of very special guests including Bastille, Craig David, George Ezra, James Blunt, Jessie Ware, Ray BLK, Raye and Tom Odell!
+Joining Ellie in support of Streets of London was an incredible line-up of very special guests including Bastille, Craig David, George Ezra, James Blunt, Jessie Ware, Ray BLK, Raye and Tom Odell.

 Streets of London’s purpose is simple: to get homeless people the support they need to leave the streets behind for good.
 This year, we're funding twelve projects across the capital that provide homeless people with the specialist support they need to get back on their feet and make a fresh start.